 Maria Marquez is an Assistant Professor in the Department of Pediatrics and the Associate Director of the Pediatric Clerkship.
 Dr. Marquez was appointed Associate Dean for Reflection and Professional Development in 2016.
 She received her medical degree from Universidad Central De Venezuela, Caracas in 1990.

-Dave is true DC native, born here has practiced the past 26 years throughout the District in all 7 acute care hospitals.
+Dave is a true DC native and has practiced the past 26 years throughout the District in all 7 acute care hospitals.

 Dr. Eileen Moore completed her HRSA Primary Care Fellowship at Georgetown from 1998 to 2000 and has been on the faculty since that time.
 Dr. Moore is a clinician–educator with an exciting clinical practice in General Internal Medicine and a keen interest in progressive medical education.
 Her interests include access to care and quality of care for underserved and vulnerable populations.

 Jamie S. Padmore, DM, serves as the Associate Dean for Graduate Medical Education (GME) and Educational Scholarship at Georgetown University School of Medicine.
 In addition, she is an adjunct associate professor in the department of surgery at GUMC.
 Having served as assistant vice president for academic affairs at MedStar Health since 2002, Padmore was recently promoted to vice president for academic affairs.